wujiang1900/crudDemo/README.md

 ```shell
 mvn spring-boot:run
 ```
-You can then generate a tiny url from http://localhost:8080/.
+You can then access to the crud endpoints at http://localhost:8080/employees.
-You can use your tiny url to be redirected to your original url by visiting http://localhost:8080/{tinyUrl}
+You can also import crudDemo.postman_collection.json into your postman app and test the endpoints.

 ## Design/Implementation notes:

-1. An in-memory H2 DB is utilized to store the tiny urls.
+1. An in-memory H2 DB is utilized to store employees table.
 The application can be easily configured to work with any DB.
-	By using a DB to store data, application can be easily scaled by adding more instances, and can handle fail-over (fault tolerant).
-Load balancing can be easily achieved.

-2. Two in-memory hashmap data structure are utilized to implement a cache service, in an effort to reduce calls to DB therefore improve performance/response.
-	However, this implementation is subject to the available memory space in the system, and therefore might crash the app when the cache memory usage exceeds system availability.
-	A more sophisticated implementation could be a distributed and scalable cache solution, e.g. redis cache.
-	Interfaces are utilized to implement the application therefore another implementation of cache service can be easily configured to provide the needed functionality.

-3. Asynchronous programming are utilized to implement cache service in an effort to further improve performance.

-4. The algorithm to generate tiny urls are implemented as a separate service/module, and again interface is utilized, so that a different implementation can be easily configured to provide the functionality.
+2. I created an interface for the service methods, so that a different implementation (e.g. getting data from kafka stream, or querying a 3rd party service, etc.) can be easily configured to provide the functionality.

+3. Hibernate implementation of javax validations are utilized to validate the json input data.

+4. ControllerAdvice is utilized to handle error response to the clients.

+5. A dto object is utilized to provide a clean separation of entity DB object (employee) in favor clean abstraction of persistence layer.
+ModelMapper library is utilized to provide data transformation of dto and entity objects.

+6. Lombok library is utilized for complie-time code auto generation (getters/setters/contrctors).

-5. Comprehensive test cases are developed to provide unit testing and integration testing to ensure code quality and facilitate future enhancement/maintenance.
+7. Comprehensive test cases are developed to provide unit testing and integration testing to ensure code quality and facilitate future enhancement/maintenance.

-6. Spring properties/configuration/injection are utilized to ease future enhancement/maintenance efforts.
+8. Spring properties/configuration/injection are utilized to ease future enhancement/maintenance efforts.

+9. spring-boot-starter-actuator is included to provide production level monitoring/management tool.

 ### Requirements Description:

-URL Shortener Code Exercise

-Here’s the coding task that we would like you to complete as part of our assessment.
-Please be sure to read and follow all of the directions.
-The team is looking for a thorough and thoughtful submission as a zip or Git archive (preferred).

-[Architecture question] URL Shortener

-We'd like you to build a website that functions as a URL Shortener:

-1. A user should be able to load the index page of your site and be presented with an input field where they can enter a URL.
-2. Upon entering the URL, a "shortened" version of that url is created and shown to the user as a URL to the site you're building.
-3. When visiting that "shortened" version of the URL, the user is redirected to the original URL.
-4. Additionally, if a URL has already been shortened by the system, and it is entered a second time, the first shortened URL should be given back to the user.

-For example, if I enter http://www.apple.com/iphone-7/ into the input field, and I'm running the app locally on port 9000, I'd expect to be given back a URL that looked something like http://localhost:9000/1.
-Then when I visit http://localhost:9000/1, I am redirected to http://www.apple.com/iphone-7/.

-Expectations
-•	Straight HTML.
-No need for any CSS.
-•	Submit the project as a Git archive.
-Do not include artifacts.
-We might look at the history.
-•	A small README is appreciated.
-A few words about your approach?
-How to compile/launch your application?
-•	You may have to make some assumptions.
-It is expected.
-Please explain them.
-•	Good developers write unit tests.
-•	We do use Scala but it is not necessary here.
-Use the JVM stack you are most comfortable with.
-During the on-site interview, we will expect you to be an expert.
-•	No project is ever done/complete.
-Your job is to convince us that you understood the problem and that we want to discuss your approach with you.
-•	You really want to use a hash function?
-Think twice and motivate your choice.
-•	You may want to use external dependencies e.g. database.
-It's totally fine!
-Just tell us more about your choice.
+RESTful CRUD service
+Summary

+Build a simple RESTful CRUD service for managing an employee data.
+The schema for the employee object is as follows, assume all fields are required.
+ID:  <Int32>
+Name:  <String 100 Characters>,
+Office:  <String 4 Characters>, Range 100A – 599F,
+Email: <String 150 Characters>,
+Phone: <String 12 Characters>,
+Role:  <String 150 Characters>

+Some Sample records are provided in the attached JSON file:

+{
+  "id" : 5,
+  "name": "Michael Stone",
+  "office": "321b",
+  "email" : "michael.stone@oscorp.com",
+  "phone" : "415.331.3321",
+  "role" : "Teir 3 Support Engineer"
+}

+Service Requirements

+•	The service should be written in Java
+•	The service should provide basic CRUD functionality o	Create o	Read (List, and single) o	Update o	Delete
+•	Records can be stored in memory persistence is not required.
+•	Treat this a live service.
+Include all of the elements you would expect to see in a production level system.
+•	Include a README file describing how to build and run the service